 For more information, contact CCT at 778-1983, email email@example.com

-Caribbean Community Theatre’s 29th season opens in November with Sylvia, an adult comedy about the relationships between a man, man’s best friend, and the man’s wife; followed by the award-winning rock musical Rent, which Variety called “the best show in years, if not decades” (February); Duck Hunter Shoots Angel, an uproarious comedy (March and April); Crowns, an exploration of black history and identity with gospel music (May), and La Gringa, an Obie award-winning play about a young Puerto Rican-American in search of her cultural identity in June.
+Caribbean Community Theatre’s 29th season opened in November 2013 with Sylvia, an adult comedy about the relationships between a man, man’s best friend, and the man’s wife; followed by the award-winning rock musical RENT, which Variety called “the best show in years, if not decades” (February 2014); Duck Hunter Shoots Angel, an uproarious comedy (March 21 – April 5, 2014); Crowns, an exploration of black history and identity with gospel music (May 2-17, 2014), and La Gringa, an Obie award-winning play about a young Puerto Rican-American in search of her cultural identity (June 13-28, 2014).

-CCT also plans to hold one of its popular “after-dinner dessert” style FUNdraisers this year –– a one night only cabaret performance on March 8, 2014 titled Sunny Side Up!
+CCT also held one of its popular “after-dinner dessert” cabaret-style FUNdraiser on March 8, 2014 titled Sunny Side Up!

 The students of the Calico Cat Company, CCT’s after-school theater program for children, perform on the CCT stage twice each year.
 The production held on December 7th was called Ocean Commotion.
-The next Calico Cat Company show will be held on Saturday, April 12, 2014 at 3 PM – a show by kids and for kids
+The next Calico Cat Company show – The Storybook Ball – will be held on Saturday, April 12, 2014 at 3 PM – a show by kids and for kids

 Duck Hunter Shoots Angel, written by best-selling author Mitch Albom, is a hilarious examination of what happens when two bumbling Alabama brothers, who have never even shot a duck, convince themselves that they have shot an angel.
 As they lament their fates in a murky swamp, they are chased by a cynical tabloid journalist and his reluctant photographer, who don’t believe any of it –– until feathers, wings and a tiara are discovered.
-Director Charles Braslow will hold auditions on January 14 & 15, 2014 at 7 PM.
-Performances will be held March 21 through April 5.
+Director Charles Braslow will direct performances on March 21-22, 28-29, and April 4-5, 2014, Fridays and Saturdays at 8 PM, with one matinee on Sunday, March 30th at 4 PM.

-Auditions for Crowns will be held on March 11 and 12, 2014, at 7 PM, with performances scheduled for May 2 through May 17.
-This gospel musical will be directed by Lionel Downer.
-This moving and celebratory musical play by Regina Taylor uses hats as a theatrical springboard for an exploration of black history and identity.
+Crowns, a gospel musical by Regina Taylor, will be held May 2-3, 9-10, and 16-17, Fridays and Satudays at 8 PM, with a matinee on Sunday, May 11, 2014 at 4 PM.
+This moving and celebratory musical play is directed by Lionel Downer, and uses hats as a theatrical springboard for an exploration of black history and identity.
 There is a hat for every occasion, from flirting to churchgoing to funerals to baptisms, and the tradition of hats is traced back to African rituals and slavery and forward to current fashion.

 CCT’s final production this season will be La Gringa, a play by Carmen Rivera about a young woman who visits her family in Puerto Rico with plans to connect with her homeland.
 Considered a Puerto Rican in the United States and an American – or “gringa” – in Puerto Rico, she concludes that she is nobody everywhere, but eventually discovers that identity is an essence that she has had all along in her heart.
 La Gringa will be directed by Xiomara Sanchez and Eileen Bishop Des Jardins.
-Auditions for this play will be held on April 8 and 9, 2014 at 7 PM, with performances June 13 through June 28.
+Auditions for this play will be held on Monday, April 7, and Wednesday, April 9, 2014 at 7 PM, with performances June 13-14, 20-21, and 27-28, Fridays and Saturdays, at 8 PM, with one matinee on Sunday, June 22, 2014 at 4 PM.

 - Become a member of CCT or renew your membership.
 Print the membership form, fill it out and mail it to us with payment of your membership dues; make check or money order payable to CCT.
 Thank you.;